Kyle Pitts Player Prop Bets for NFL Week 14 | Atlanta vs. Carolina 12/12/2021

 Matchup vs. Carolina

-- Pitts put up 13 receiving yards in his one career matchup against the Panthers, 37.5 fewer than his over/under for Sunday's game.
+- Pitts' 13 receiving yards in his one matchup against the Panthers are 37.5 fewer than his over/under for Sunday's game.

-- Pitts did not have a touchdown catch in that contest against the Panthers.
+- Pitts did not have a touchdown catch in that outing against the Panthers.

-- The 198.3 yards per game the Panthers are allowing through the air makes them the NFL's second-ranked pass defense.
+- This week Pitts will face the NFL's second-ranked pass defense (198.3 yards allowed per game).

-- At 1.4 passing TDs conceded per game, the Panthers defense is ranked sixth in the league.
+- The Panthers have allowed 17 touchdowns through the air (1.4 per game).
+They are sixth in the league in that category.

 Recent Performances